erap320/CrowLeer/README.md

 CrowLeer uses Regular Expressions (https://en.wikipedia.org/wiki/Regular_expression) to apply conditions to URLs or parts of URLs.

-Both rules have a global component, that matches the Completed URL (see the URL section) and one for every URL part.
+The Follow and Save rules have a global component, that matches the Completed URL (see the URL section) and one for every URL part.

-There are two rules: Follow Rule and Save Rule.
+The Exclude rule only has a global component.

 * Follow Rule: describes pages to follow while crawling
 * Save Rule: describes pages to download and save locally
+* Exclude Rule: describes pages to completely exclude from the crawling

-If not specified every rule is set to match anything.
+If not specified every rule is set to match anything (with the exclude rule matching nothing).
 You can set every possible composition of rules to describe the exact scenario you need, including global rule and parts rules together.

 ## URLs: